Pr0x1mo/CAINE/README.md

 For issues or questions:
 - Open an issue on GitHub
+- Check the Analytics Dashboard for system health
+- Review security logs for blocked threats
 - Contact your system administrator
-- Check the Analytics Dashboard for system health

 ## Acknowledgments